railiavaliullina/Policy-And-Value-Iteration/README.md

 # Getting Started

-1)File to run:
+File to run:

     /executor/executor.py

-2) `action_set` can be changed in:
+ `action_set` can be changed in:

       `/configs/config.py` via the `cfg.action_set` parameter.

-3) policy evaluation implementation:
+policy evaluation implementation:

       `/MDP/MDP.py`

-3) Visualization for comparing algorithms in terms of speed and convergence is in:
+Visualization for comparing algorithms in terms of speed and convergence is in:

    `/plots/`